Meteors27/ZJU-DIP-2022/README.md

 </div>

 ## Notice
-If you want to copy `bmp` file reading & writing, please check Assignment6 rather than Assignment1.
+If you want to copy `bmp` file reading & writing, please check [Assignment6](https://github.com/Meteors27/ZJU-DIP-2022/tree/master/Assignment6) rather than [Assignment1](https://github.com/Meteors27/ZJU-DIP-2022/tree/master/Assignment1).

-The files `bmp.h` and `bmp.cpp` include the IO part.
+The files `bmp.h` and `bmp.cpp` in every assignment folder include the reading and writing part of `bmp` files.

 ## Included code in each assignment folder
 1. How to read and write `bmp` files